Home The Change Makers Laureates Nnimmo Bassey

 The other major area of Environmental Rights Action’s work is GMOs (genetically modified organisms), agrofuels and food sovereignty.
 Friends of the Earth organisations in Africa created a regional campaign in this area in 2004, and Bassey worked as an international campaigner on GMO issues from 2004-2008.
 In 2009, field-testing of genetically modified cassava was introduced in Nigeria, and Bassey sees a big risk that African agriculture will be contaminated by GMOs.

-Further activities & outreach
+Further activities and outreach

 In Nigeria, Environmental Rights Action trains people on environmental monitoring and gives legal support to communities affected by environmental damage.
 Bassey has been directly involved in community monitoring as well as media training for Nigerian journalists.
 In addition, Environmental Rights Action under Bassey’s oversight hosted the secretariat of the Africa Tobacco Control Regional Initiative and coordinated the Nigerian Tobacco Control Alliance.
 In 2013, Bassey started dedicating more time to grow a new think-tank and advocacy organisation called Health of Mother Earth Foundation (HOMEF).